darkwater/wgvanitykey/README.rst

 wgvanitykey
 ============

-A Python script to generate Curve25519 sk/pk keypairs and search for a given string in the base64 encoding of the public key
+A Python script to generate Curve25519 sk/pk keypairs and search case-sensitively for a given string in the base64 encoding of the public key

 .. contents::